vercel/hyper/PLUGINS.md

 If there's any missing, let us know or submit a PR to document it!

 ### Components
 You can decorate almost all Hyper components with a Higher-Order Component (HOC).
-To understand their architecture, the easiest way is to use React dev-tools to dig in to their hierachy.
+To understand their architecture, the easiest way is to use React dev-tools to dig in to their hierarchy.

 Multiple plugins can decorate the same Hyper component.
 Thus, `Component` passed as first argument to your decorator function could possibly not be an original Hyper component but a HOC of a previous plugin.
 If you need to retrieve a reference to a real Hyper component, you can pass down a `onDecorated` handler.
 ```js